owolfdev/tauri-open-local-files-and-urls/README.md

 Before we dive into the Next.js code, let's create the Rust functions that will be invoked by our Next.js application.
 In the `src-tauri/src/main.rs` file, add the following code.

+**NOTE!:** See a patch for widows functionality at the end of this article.

 ```rust
 // main.rs